Direct Payments Strategy for Children’s and Adult Social Care 2023 to 2028

 Direct payments have been around since 1997 and there is national guidance available that indicates how local authorities should provide and manage direct payments.
 However, there is no standard framework for delivering direct payments, rather the national guidance is subject to local interpretation.
 As a result, the application of many aspects of providing direct payments, including how the value of a direct payment should be calculated, whether external user-led support should be commissioned and how their use should be monitored, is inconsistent across authorities.

-• We are aware that while there is internal guidance for staff, this doesn't ensure all staff have a full understanding of how the system should work
+• we are aware that while there is internal guidance for staff, this doesn't ensure all staff have a full understanding of how the system should work

-• We have heard from families, young people, adults and family carers that there are challenges with understanding the benefits of a direct payment and what it can be used for and with accessing appropriate support in managing a direct payment
+• we have heard from families, young people, adults and family carers that there are challenges with understanding the benefits of a direct payment and what it can be used for and with accessing appropriate support in managing a direct payment

 We are committed to bringing the right people together to address these barriers and to use our resources effectively to deliver the support that people need.